matinraayai/matinraayai/README.md

   - Qubes OS
   - Container Technology
   - Binary Translators (QEMU)
-  - GPU Time-sharing for Virtual Machines
+  - GPU Time-sharing/passthrough for Virtual Machines
 - Selenium Webdriver and Its applications in creating botnets
-- Reverse Engineering of Binaries
+- Reverse Engineering of Binaries as of recently
+- The Scala programming langauge and its usages in Spark, Deeplearning4j, and Chisel
+- The new C++ programming Language standards
+- The Julia programming language

 # What I'm currently Working On:
 Here are some of the things I'm working on right now:
 - My Masters Thesis, in predicting how photons progress in Monte-carlo simulated images for the MCX project to save on computation time.